inductiva/inductiva/docs/Machines.md

 sent to the shared pool of workers that we prepared for all users.
 This is very simple, and a great way for doing quick experimentation.

-However, despite the convenience and simplicity, the above simulation took 25 mins 37s to complete.
+However, despite the convenience and simplicity, the above simulation took 25m37s to complete.
 The shared pool of resources has a limited predefined capacity and doesn't possess powerful VMs.
 Therefore, since it is shared by all users, it is not appropriate for executing larger tasks, since waiting times can be extremely large.
 So, if you need to run a larger number of simulation tasks, and you need more powerful VMs to run it, you will need to reserve that capacity for your exclusive use.

 ### Custom Hardware Setup for Enhanced Simulation Performance